EdinburghNLP/XSum/README.md

 ## Looking for Topic-Aware Convolutional Model for Extreme Summarization?

-PyTorch code for our Topic-Aware Convolutional Model for Extreme Summarization is here (coming soon).
+PyTorch code for our Topic-Aware Convolutional Model for Extreme Summarization is [here](https://github.com/shashiongithub/XSum-Topic-ConvS2S).

 ## Looking for a Running Demo of Our System?